YoussefSamy21/Web_Test_Automation_Framework/README.md

 ## Overview

 This is a flexible and modular web test automation framework designed to test the e-commerce website: [SauceDemo](https://www.saucedemo.com/v1/).
-The framework focuses on **clean separation of concerns** between:
+The framework focuses on **clean separation** between:

 - Test Logic (TestNG test classes)
 - Page Object Model (POM)